The caring doctors at Eye Treatment Center offer a wide range of services to meet your individual needs.

 Do the eye surgeons at Eye Treatment Center perform pterygium surgery?

 At the Eye Treatment Center we are very experienced in the surgical removal of pterygium for patients in the Long Beach, Los Angeles, and Orange County areas.
 The surgery is performed on an outpatient basis.
-After the pterygium is removed, your eye surgeon may replace it with an amniotic membrane graft (a donated tissue) or a small piece of your eye’s own conjunctival tissue (conjunctival autograft).
+After the pterygium is removed, your eye surgeon may replace it with an amniotic membrane graft (a biosynthetic tissue) or a small piece of your eye’s own conjunctival tissue (conjunctival autograft).
 Using this type of an approach will greatly reduce the likelihood of recurrence.
+Mitocycin C may also be used at the time of surgery to decrease the recurrence rate.
 In addition, the usage of a graft promotes healing so that your eye may regain its natural appearance.

 If you have been suffering from the symptoms of a pterygium then give our experienced team at the Eye Treatment Center a call for an evaluation.